 - Part-time students (carrying up to 11 credits if matriculated or limited to two courses, 6-8 credits if non-matriculated) may register during the day or up until 7 p.m.
 Monday through Thursday.
 Tuition bills will be available from the Business Office (215-572-2981) through the eBill interface (www.arcadia.edu/ebill).

 - Preference for FA courses will be given to art majors.
 Non-art majors must obtain FA department approval to register.
 (Approval will be granted on the basis of completion of appropriate prerequisites and on space availability.)

 - Students who schedule an independent study must request the appropriate form from the Office of the Registrar.
 The completed form with the required signatures must be included with the registration materials.

-- Course changes after registration may be made during April 26, 2013 - September 10, 2013 (changes to Summer courses must be made before the class begins).
+- Course changes after registration may be made during March 30, 2015 - September 15, 2015 (changes to Summer courses must be made before the class begins).
 Drop/Add forms for this purpose may be obtained in the Office of the Registrar and online.
-Students may withdraw from a class (with a grade of W) between September 11 - October 22, 2013 with the approval of the adviser and instructor (using Drop/Add form).
-After October 22, withdrawal from class requires approvals as above and from the Dean of the College or School (by petition) and the student is graded WP or WF.
-Withdrawal is not permitted during the last four weeks of the semester, November 20 - December 17, 2013.
+Students may withdraw from a traditional length class (with a grade of W) between September 16 - October 27, 2015 with the approval of the adviser and instructor (using Drop/Add form).
+After October 27 withdrawal from class requires approvals as above and from the Dean of the College or School (by petition) and the student is graded WP or WF.
+Withdrawal is not permitted December 1 - 22, 2015.